Cray-HPE/docs-csm/operations/observability/Observability.md

 ## Automation of Observability framework

-Grok exporter, prometheus and grafana gets instantiated automatically on Combined Install Media LiveDVD for pit dimension of metrics for error/debug/count.
+Grok-exporter, Prometheus, and Grafana get instantiated automatically on the Combined Install Media LiveDVD for PIT dimension of metrics for error/debug/count.

 ### Automation framework features